JQIamo/dc-rf-adder/README.md

 Used, for example, in the Sr lab to do parametric heating in our dipole trap.
 A small RF dither is added onto the DC setpoint sent to the dipole intensity lock.

+## 2CH Edgemount POT

+This circuit is a two-channel version, where the DC value is summed in via potentiometer.

 ## Characterization

 ![DC Input Transfer Function](https://github.com/JQIamo/dc-rf-adder/blob/master/Characterization/DCTransferFunction.png)